 The fourth part of speech is the adverb, which is similar to an adjective, except instead of modifying nouns, it modifies verbs (or adjectives, or other adverbs).

-The fifth part of speech is the pronoun,
+The fifth part of speech is the pronoun, a word used in place of a noun to avoid repetitiveness in speaking and writing.

 The ninth and final part of speech is the article.
 Some linguists do not count this as a true part of speech because only three words fit into this category, and one could argue that they could instead be classified as adjectives.
 The three English articles are "a," "an," and "the."
 Articles are placed before nouns, specifically singular countable nouns, and convey the noun's level of specificity.
 Despite the controversy surrounding them, articles are in fact quite necessary.
-In a sentence like "I own sheep," where the noun "sheep" is the same in its singular and plural forms, things would get very ambiguous very quickly without articles—"I own sheep" and "I own a sheep" mean quite different things.
+In a sentence like "I own sheep," where the noun "sheep" is the same in its singular and plural forms, things would get very ambiguous very quickly without articles—"I own sheep" and "I own a sheep" mean quite different things.Â

 We hope that you enjoyed this article (no, not that kind of article!) and that you learned something!
 Valedictions!